A treatment option you may not know about.

 Hemodialysis is the process of exchanging water, solutes and toxins across a semipermeable membrane (artificial kidney).
-Over the last decade the number of universities and private practices offering hemodialysis has rapidly expanded.
+Over the last decade, the number of universities and private practices offering hemodialysis has rapidly expanded.
 Despite this, hemodialysis still remains unavailable to most veterinary patients.
-BluePearl is proud to be included in the group of private practices to offer hemodialysis in Washington, New York, New Jersey and most recently in Tennessee.
-Take a look at a hemodialysis patient at our BluePearl Pet Hospital in Paramus.
+BluePearl is proud to be included in the group of private practices to offer hemodialysis in a few of our hospitals.
+Take a look at a hemodialysis patient at one of our hospitals.

 Hemodialysis is the process of exchanging water, solutes and toxins across a semipermeable membrane (artificial kidney).